if-05-01-A-fall-2018/ipc-with-busy-waiting-Kadukashi/IPC.md

 so whether the current CPU has disabled interrupts does not avoid other CPU from entering the same region.

 ### **2.2**
-  It is unwise to give user processes the power to turn off interrupts, because it could be that
+  It is unwise to give user processes the power to turn off interrupts, because it could be that the user process disables iterupts accidentally.

 ## 3 Peterson's Solution
 ### **3.1**